 Use The Right Tools & Equipment

 Depending on the tool, some kitchen and baking tools might be just right for adults but too big for kids.
 There are also certain kitchen tools that make baking with kids much easier.
-For example, choose smaller size measuring cup (i.e. fill two 1/2 cups of sugar instead of one whole cup of sugar), opt for materials like metal or silicone instead of glass to prevent breakage, and invest in a spoon and spatula that fit their little hands.
-A few of our favorite tools that are just right for kids include:
+For example, choose a smaller measuring cup (i.e. fill two 1/2 cups of sugar instead of one whole cup of sugar), opt for materials like metal or silicone instead of glass to prevent breakage, and invest in a spoon and spatula that fit their little hands.
+A few of our favorite kitchen tools for kids include:

 Kids Kitchen Tools